 Net gains and losses contain the fair value movement of the derivatives designated as fair value hedges and FX and fair value adjustments attributable to the hedged risk on hedged items.
-The net of these amounts represents hedge ineffectiveness for the year.
+The net of these amounts represents hedge ineffectiveness for the previous period.
+No derivatives are held in the current period.
+The net of these amounts represents hedge ineffectiveness for the previous period.